-Support the delivery of a major concert series in the summer including the Rolling Stones, Foo Fighters, Jay-Z and Beyoncé, Arcadia and Elrow Town.
 Our major concert series in the London Stadium for 2018 has completed and the Arcadia festival was held on the Park in May.
-Elrow Town London festival will take place on the Park in August.
+Elrow Town London festival took place on the Park in August.

 Deliver two community events on QEOP (Great Get Together and Harvest Stomp).